TanushreeBorase/Chat-Application-Using-TCP-IP-Protocol/README.md

 python client.py
 ```

-4. You will be prompted to enter a **nickname**.
+4. You will be prompted to enter a nickname.
 After entering your nickname, you will be connected to the server and can start chatting.

 To add more clients, repeat these steps in additional terminal windows.